MollyShelhamer/cintel-02-static-anomalies/README.md

 </details>

 ## Modifications
-- anomaly_detector_shelhamer.py - changed upper age threshold from 16.0 to 17.0
+- anomaly_detector_shelhamer.py - added log message that lists anomalies found.
 ## Notes

 - Use the **UP ARROW** and **DOWN ARROW** in the terminal to scroll through past commands.